islco/sudo/source/_posts/2016-11-10-redis-leaderboard.md

         }
     },
 ```
-'leaderboard' is name of our cache configuration
+'leaderboard' is the name of our cache configuration

 In your `models.py` add the following import and set the `rediscon` variable for use later.